Comp211-FA24/lab-00/README.md

 There are many common operators for which the number is relative to the current line and is not an absolute line number, and relative line numbering is useful for these operators.

-For example, consider that with absolute line numbers (only), if the current line is 897 and you wish to move down to line 912, you would have to compute `{912-897}j` = `15j`.
+For example, consider that with absolute line numbers (only), if the current line is 897 and you want to move down to line 912, you would type `{912-897}j` = `15j`.
 With relative line numbers, you would see line 912 labeled as 15, so you would simply type `15j`.
 For visual examples, see the demos (where `4j` is typed).

-We encourage you to stick with this setting.
-Note that the absolute line number of the current line is still shown, and you can jump to any absolute line using `{line}G`.
-If you dislike this setting, you can turn it off.
+Note that the absolute line number of the current line is still shown, and you can still jump to any absolute line using `{line}G` [^relative].

+[^relative]: `{line}G` can be used to jump with absolute line numbering, but this uses more keystrokes.
+Also, when jumping, you usually want to jump to a line close to the current line.

+We encourage you to stick with this setting for a bit, but if you dislike it, you can turn it off.

 #### Vim customization

 As mentioned, vim is highly customizable.
 Specifically, vim looks for settings in `~/.vimrc` (`~` is your home directory).
 That file contains the line `set relativenumber`, which enables relative line numbering.

 To turn it off, simply comment that line out.
 However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` will be reverted when you restart the container.
-So, for your changes to persist, you need to edit `/mnt/learncli/.vimrc`.
+For your changes to persist, you need to edit `/mnt/learncli/.vimrc`.
 To allow vim to discover that file, when the container is started, that file is automatically copied to `~/.vimrc`.

 First, check if `/mnt/learncli/.vimrc` exists with `ls -a /mnt/learncli`.
 If it doesn't exist, this is because the file was added as of 8/25/24.
 In that case, your container has an up-to-date copy, so run `cp ~/.vimrc /mnt/learncli/.vimrc`.